Perturbation of FRW Spacetime in NP Formalism: Perturbation of the space-time

-where either the upper or lower signs are taken once at a time, the $Q^{\prime}s$ and $U^{\prime}s$ are the source terms comprising the perturbed energy-momentum; the $\Phi$'s are related to the Weyl scalars $\Psi\text{' s}$, with $\Phi_{2}^{\pm}= $ representing the gravitational or tensorial perturbations, $\Phi_{1}^{\pm}= $ representing the vectorial or vortical perturbations, and $\Phi_{0}=a^{3}S^{3}\Psi_{2}$ the scalar perturbations.
 The equations for the vectorial perturbations are the same as the Maxwell equations discussed in Ref.\cite{uk1}.
 It is an interesting proposition that the vortical perturbations arise from the electrodynamic interaction between the Maxwell and Dirac fields.
 Simlarly, the equation governing the scalar perturbation is the same as that of the conformally coupled massless Klein-Gordon field.
 There are $10$ degrees of gauge freedom in the problem as we have formulated, four relating to the general co-variance of general relativity and six corresponding to rotations of the tetrad frame as discussed in Ref. \cite{chandra}.
 These conditions can best be used to simplify the source term, but we will not be concerned with the sources in this work, and will only discuss the eigen-modes of these perturbations.
-Inspecting Eqs. (\ref{2.1} and \ref{2.2}), we see that all the perturbations are related to each other, in that one contributes to the other; existance of any one single type of perturbation gives rise to all.